-Technology company AGMIS launched a Computer vision solution to improve worker safety in high-risk working conditions.
-The companies currently testing the solution note that it has a lot of real life potential.
+Technology company Agmis launched a Computer vision solution to improve worker safety in high-risk working conditions.
+The companies currently testing the solution note that it has a lot of real-life potentials.

-When solution identifies a worker without prerequisite safety equipment, the software notifies the site safety manager in real time.
-Information about safety protocol breaches are also saved into a database and can be utilized for investigation of workplace accidents.
+When a solution identifies a worker without prerequisite safety equipment, the software notifies the site safety manager in real-time.
+Information about safety protocol breaches is also saved into a database and can be utilized for the investigation of workplace accidents.

-“Integration and customization of the solution for particular company needs costs between 1000-3000 Eur.
-The monthly licencing and support fee is in the range of 1000 Eur” – notes Simas Jokubauskas, Head of Products at AGMIS
+“Integration and customization of the solution for particular company need costs between 1000-3000 Eur.
+The monthly licensing and support fee is in the range of 1000 Eur” – notes Simas Jokubauskas, Head of Products at Agmis.

 Simas Jokubauskas, EasyFlow CEO

-In 2019 AGMIS invested 60.000 Eur into solution development.
+In 2019 Agmis invested 60.000 Eur into solution development.
 Additional 40.000 Eur are planned for next year.
-Initial development process took the company approximately 6 month; the ongoing development is aimed at refining and customizing solution for customer applications.
+The initial development process took the company approximately 6 months; the ongoing development is aimed at refining and customizing solutions for customer applications.

-The solution is currently available as a test-kit with first commercial deployments planned for later this year.
+The solution is currently available as a test kit with the first commercial deployments planned for later this year.

 “Historically a lot of video analysis and Computer Vision solutions were affordable only to large businesses.
 Development companies were also eyeing only the market leaders for potential deployment.
-In today’s technological context Computer Vision solutions become available for small and medium size enterprises” – notes Mr Jokubauskas.
+In today’s technological context Computer Vision solutions become available for small and medium-sized enterprises” – notes Mr. Jokubauskas.

 “The solution is not fully standardized and finalized.
 However, it has great potential.
 The construction sites are already monitored by security video cameras.
 By adding the AI layer to analyze the footage, it improves monitoring efficiency.
 There are limitations to any technology and tech will not make safety bulletproof.
-4-5 years ago we started exploring new technologies for automation, monitoring and more effective construction site management.
-Although AGMIS solution is not currently a standard in our construction sites, but we are testing it, identifying the potential and could become a standard in the future” – notes Mr Putrimas.
+4-5 years ago we started exploring new technologies for automation, monitoring, and more effective construction site management.
+Although Agmis solution is not currently a standard in our construction sites, we are testing it, identifying the potential, and could become a standard in the future” – notes Mr. Putrimas.

-Mr Putrimas also notes that MERKO STATYBA has a positive view of AI technologies and hopes that new tech solution will improve the conservative construction sector.
+Mr. Putrimas also notes that MERKO STATYBA has a positive view of AI technologies and hopes that new tech solutions will improve the conservative construction sector.

 TECHNOLOGY IS NOT PERFECT YET